Montgomery, Powys: The Town Hall

-The last remaining Georgian town hall in Montgomeryshire, Montgomery Town Hall forms a striking termination to Broad Street, although the centre of the building is offset to the line of the street.
+The last remaining Georgian town hall in Montgomeryshire, Montgomery Town Hall forms a striking termination to Broad Street, although the centre of the building is offset from the line of the street.
 Built by William Baker of Audlem, 1748–51, for Henry Herbert, 1st Earl of Powis, for whom Baker had also in 1745 provided designs for a new Town Hall at Bishop's Castle.
 In 1828 Thomas Penson, at the expense of Edward Clive, 1st Earl of Powis, raised the roof level over the first floor.
 The clock tower was added in 1921.
 The predecessor of this building was probably a half-timbered structure, which the Speed map of 1610 shows was sited, lengthways, in the middle of Broad Street.

 The Old County Gaol

 The former Montgomeryshire County Gaol that once stood at the end of Gaol Road was designed by Thomas Penson, the county surveyor, and built of brick faced with stone, c 1830–32.
 The tall octagonal governor's house, with the chapel above, was at the centre of four radiating two- and three-storey wings.
 One of the yards was fitted with a treadmill.
 The gatehouse was built into the wall to face a new approach in 1866 by J.W.
 Poundley; powerful ashlar triumphal arch with four giant semi-rusticated pilasters.

-The Gaol was closed in 1878 and all that now remains, apart from the gatehouse, is the Governor's House and the high wall of one cell block.
+The gaol was closed in 1878 and all that now remains, apart from the gatehouse, is the Governor's House and the high wall of one cell block.

 Montgomery Primary School

 Formerly the National School of 1864.
 The school was built by the architect Thomas Nicholson on land donated by Lord Powis and financed by the then Rector and the Hereford Diocesan Board of Education as well as many smaller gifts.
-Stone, many-gabled Gothic with splay-footed buttresses, well designed and detailed.
+Stone, many-gabled gothic with splay-footed buttresses, well designed and detailed.
 Master's house to left and gabled school building to right, and a wing beyond.
 The assembly hall was added in 1952 by Herbert Carr, the Montgomeryshire county architect.